ThomDietrich/miflora-mqtt-daemon/README.md

 {"light": 5424, "moisture": 30, "temperature": 21.4, "conductivity": 1020, "battery": 100}
 ```

-This data can be subscribed to and processed by other applications, like [Home Assistant](https://home-assistant.io) or [openHAB](https://openhab.org).
+This data can be subscribed to and processed by other applications, like [openHAB](https://openhab.org).

 Enjoy!